hellmarbecker/blog/_drafts/2021-11-15-getting-my-graphics-smaller-experimenting-with-avif.markdown

 The AVIF version has a lot less visible artifacts, and it is more than 2/3 smaller (51 KB vs. 167 KB)!

 [Here](https://github.com/kornelski/cavif-rs) is a command line tool to convert PNG or JPEG files into AVIF.

+## Browser Support

+According to [Wikipedia](https://en.wikipedia.org/wiki/AVIF) most modern browsers support AVIF.
+But alas, not Safari!
+This is really a bummer.
+I will not be able to benefit from improved compression then.